Package Leaflet: Information for the User

 If you take moreAbikthan you should

-If you forgot to takeAbik
+If you forget to takeAbik

-If you forget a dose, take the missed dose as soon as you remember, but do not take a double dose to compensate for the missed dose.
+If you forget a dose, take the forgotten dose as soon as you remember, but do not take a double dose to make up for the forgotten dose.

-If you interrupt the treatment with Abik
+If you interrupt treatment with Abik

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not all people experience them.

-Frequent side effects (may affect up to 1 in 10 patients): spasms or
+Frequent Side Effects (may affect up to 1 in 10 patients): spasms or

-Less frequent side effects (may affect up to 1 in 100 patients):
+Uncommon Side Effects (may affect up to 1 in 100 patients):

-The following side effects have been reported during the post-marketing phase of oral aripiprazole but the frequency of occurrence is unknown:
+The following side effects have been reported during the post-marketing phase of aripiprazole oral, but the frequency of occurrence is unknown:

-In elderly patients with dementia, there have been reported a higher number of fatal cases while taking aripiprazole.
+In elderly patients with dementia, a higher number of fatal cases have been reported while taking aripiprazole.
 Additionally, cases of stroke or "mini" stroke have been reported.

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for the Vigilance of Medicinal Products for Human Use:https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that is not listed in this package leaflet.
+You can also report them directly through the Spanish Medication Surveillance System for Human Use: https://www.notificaram.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.